dgroomes/vanilla-kafka/streams-zip-codes/README.md

   I am already relying on manually created topics and so I have to know the topic names.
 So it's an opportunity to use meaningfully named topics with a word like "rekey" or "aggregate-to-collection" instead of the anonymously named 'streams-zip-codes-KSTREAM-AGGREGATE-STATE-STORE-0000000002-repartition'.
 * DONE (This is already implemented because we're using keys) De-duplicate the same ZIP area records
-* Compute state-level ZIP area average population
+* DONE Compute state-level ZIP area average population
 * Compute overall-level ZIP area average population
 * DONE Use a KTable for zip area records because they represent a changelog stream and not an event stream.
 Read the Kafka Streams docs on KStreams vs KTable, they are really good.